openmc-dev/openmc/docs/source/io_formats/settings.rst

     *Default*: None

+  :batches:
+    A list of integers indicating at what batches a surface source file should be written.

+    *Default*: Last batch only

   :mcpl:
     An optional boolean which indicates if the banked particles should be written to a file in the MCPL_-format instead of the native HDF5-based